MehYam/thefindingofisaac/README.md

 Written in pure javascript and HTML, no frameworks.
 All game data lives in the linked JSON files, and was scraped from the wiki (see isaacWikiScrape.js for details).
 The code has not been optimized at all, but is very simple and seems to run well enough on Chrome, Firefox, and IE.

-### TODO

-TO DO:
+### TO DO:
 - ~~Antibirth items~~
 	- ~~scrape the wiki~~
 	- ~~tag the items~~
 	- fix fixUpRelativeUrls to point to the correct wiki
 - ~~checkboxes to filter by DLC~~
 - ~~Afterbirth+ items~~

+- BUG: filters don't work the first time a page is ever opened (i.e. set the options to a new seed)
 - deal with duplicate item names
-- refresh Antibirth items
+- refresh Antibirth and Afterbirth+ items as they get updated in the wiki
-- BUG: filters don't work the first time a page is ever opened (i.e. set the options to a new seed)
 - caching causes display of incorrect score
 - move *.json files to a subdir
 - score items better when terms match exactly